| | With stockpiles of

 necessary to assure the safe storage of this important material, Kotliar

-added.
 Plutonium, an artificial element that

 was made for the first time in 1940, is one of the most mysterious, toxic